AshleyL-02/Htw2020/README.md

 This video game was initially developed for Microsoft's 2020 Hunt the Wumpus Competition, but was scrapped due to the competition's cancellation.

-Go to Htw2020/Assets/Scripts/ for code files.
+Go to Htw2020 > Assets > Scripts for code files.